medusajs/medusa/docs/content/advanced/backend/price-selection-strategy/override.md

 ---
 description: 'Learn how to override the price selection strategy.
-The price selection strategy is used to determine the best price based on a specific context.
-This guide also includes how to test it out.'
+The price selection strategy is used to determine the best price based on a specific context.'
 ---

 # How to Override Price Selection Strategy